Carrie Crowley

-Caroline Anne Crowley (born 23 May 1964) is an Irish actress, Gaeilgeoir and former radio and television presenter.
+Caroline Anne Crowley (born 23 May 1964) is an Irish actress and former radio and television presenter.

-She appeared on television shows such as The Morbegs and Echo Island for Raidió Teilifís Éireann (RTÉ).
-She also had her own chat show, Limelight, and co-presented Eurovision Song Contest 1997 with Ronan Keating.
-More recently she has had acting roles in shows such as The Clinic, School Run and An Crisis.
-She appeared as the character Jackie Ferguson in the RTÉ soap opera Fair City.
-She has also appeared as Ellisef in the first two seasons of the TV series Vikings.
+She had her own chat show, Limelight, and co-presented the Eurovision Song Contest 1997 with Ronan Keating.
+Her acting credits include The Clinic, School Run, An Crisis, and Fair City.
+She appeared as Elisef in the first two seasons of the TV series Vikings.
+She was nominated for a Best Supporting Actress IFTA award for her performance in the 2022 film An Cailín Ciúin (The Quiet Girl).

 Early life

-Crowley was born and raised in Waterford, Ireland.
-Her mother Nodhlaig (originally from The Rosses, County Donegal) was a teacher and her father Con (originally from Cork) was a garda, while she also has one sister, Bríd.
-She first went on stage in a local production of Oliver!.
+Crowley was born and raised in Waterford in the southeast of Ireland.
+Her mother, Nodhlaig, who was from The Rosses in the west of County Donegal in Ulster, was a teacher and her father, Con, who was from Cork in Munster, was a garda.
+She has one sister, Bríd.
+She first performed on stage in a local production of Oliver!.
 She graduated with a B.Ed. from St. Patricks College, Drumcondra.

-Broadcasting career
+Career

 Before she began a career in television, Crowley was a primary school teacher.

-Crowley began her broadcasting career on local radio in her home city of Waterford on WLR FM and presented several different shows between 1991 and 1996 before moving to RTÉ.
+Crowley began her broadcasting career on local radio in her home city of Waterford on WLR FM, and presented several different shows between 1991 and 1996 before moving to RTÉ.
 She started out in children's programming, co-presenting the Irish language versions of Echo Island with comedian Dara Ó Briain, and starring in the pre-school series The Morbegs as the character Liodain.

-In 1997, Crowley was offered the role as presenter of the Eurovision Song Contest 1997 (hosted by RTÉ) with Ronan Keating.
+In 1997, Crowley was offered the role as presenter of the Eurovision Song Contest 1997 (hosted by RTÉ), with Ronan Keating.
 She also appeared before the Eurovision Song Contest in 1998, speaking to Terry Wogan and wishing him and Ulrika Jonsson well before they started presenting the show.

 After presenting the Eurovision, Crowley became one of the biggest stars on RTÉ in the 1990s.
-According to her this was a major problem at the time, she was working on several shows on RTÉ.
-She presented Potluck Mondays to Fridays at 5:30, on a Thursday night she had her own health show called Pulse and on Sundays she had her own prime-time chat show called Limelight.
+During the height of her popularity, she worked on several shows on RTÉ.
+She presented Potluck Mondays to Fridays at 5:30, on a Thursday night she had her own health show called Pulse, and on Sundays she had her own prime-time chat show called Limelight.
 Limelight ran for two seasons.

-She later left television presenting to return to radio presenting, co-presenting Fandango with Ray D'Arcy on RTÉ Radio 1.
+She later left television presenting and returned to radio presenting, co-presenting Fandango with Ray D'Arcy on RTÉ Radio 1.
 She appeared on RTÉ Radio 1 every Sunday night.
 Crowley has since distanced herself from her RTÉ career, describing herself as an "accidental tourist" at the station.